-No matter how effectively you work to lay a wood floor, all of your efforts could be for nothing if you don’t consider the floor’s moisture content.
-For wood products, the moisture content can significantly affect the machining, gluing, finishing and even the surface’s overall appearance and strength.
+No matter how effectively you work to lay a wood floor, all of your efforts could be for nothing if you don’t consider the floor’s moisture content (%MC).
+For wood products, slight changes in moisture content can significantly affect the machining, gluing, finishing, surface appearance, and strength of the wood.

-It’s for this reason why flooring installers and contractors should understand the underlying properties of moisture content and how the several meter types on the market can help their projects.
+It’s for this reason that flooring installers and contractors should understand the underlying properties of moisture content and how the different types of moisture meter on the market can help their projects.

 Why Measure Moisture in Wood?

 In a nutshell, moisture content compares the weight of the water within a piece of wood against its oven-dry weight.
 In a perfect world, all moisture content testing would be completed by an "oven test" where a piece of wood is weighed before being placed into an oven at 212 degrees Fahrenheit (100 ˚C) for around 24 hours.

 However, for professionals working on a job site, this isn't possible.
 And this inability has led to the emergence of pin-type moisture meters.